-Acclimatization includes maintaining a steady trekking pace to make you adapt to the high altitude environment.
+Acclimatization includes maintaining a steady trekking pace to make you adapt to the high-altitude environment.
 The process of acclimatization is a must for any trekker.
-You also get an opportunity to relax and cope with the altitude sickness.
+You also get an opportunity to relax and cope with altitude sickness.

 Hydrating regularly along with trekking uphill and downhill is the next step in the process.
 This step increases the oxygen levels in your body and helps you recover from any mountain sickness.

 You must get a good training regime set for yourself before trekking the Annapurna Base Camp.
 Physical fitness plays a significant role in the successful completion of the Annapurna Base Camp trek.
 Besides that, you also need to maintain a balanced and nutritious diet and regular water intake.

 Your training regime should include cardiovascular activities like cycling, swimming, and others.
 These activities will build your stamina and helps you cope with the harsh terrains of the Annapurna region.

 Starting early on your daily trek is a must as the days are shorter and it gets dark soon.
 You have to trek long distances within 7-8 hours of trek.
 There will also be some occasional snowfalls, and you might have to stop your trek.
 Hence, you should always start your trek early, to reach your destination before it gets dark.

 Hire a guide and a porter

 Sure, you can travel without a local guide, but there are many risk factors involved.
 A guide helps you with the trail and makes you understand the local culture and tradition.
 The occasional snowfall may cover the trail, and you might find it hard to locate the right path.

 This is where a guide comes to play.
 Besides that, there might be some emergencies where you might need the help of a guide.
 A porter, on the other hand, carries your heavy luggage and takes the weight off your back.